dwesterwick/SPTQuestingBots/README.md

 There are currently several types of quests available to each bot:
 * **EFT Quests:** Bots will go to locations specified in EFT quests for placing markers, collecting/placing items, killing other bots, etc. Bots can also use quests added by other mods.
 * **Spawn Rush:** At the beginning of the raid, bots that are within a certain distance of you will run to your spawn point.
 Only a certain number of bots are allowed to perform this quest, and they won't always select it.
 This makes Factory even more challenging.
+* **Boss Hunter:** Bots will search zones in which bosses are known to spawn.
+They will only be allowed to select this quest at the beginning of the raid (within the first 5 minutes by default).
 * **Spawn Point Wandering:** Bots will wander to different spawn points around the map.
 This is used as a last resort in case the bot doesn't select any other quests.
 * **"Standard" Quests:** Bots will go to specified locations around the map.
 They will prioritize more desirable locations for loot and locations that are closer to them.
 * **"Custom" Quests:** You can create your own quests for bots using the templates for "standard" quests.